m0rphine/square-shaped-triangle/README.md

 # square-shaped-triangle

  # Firebase Authentication / Registration
-  1. Google
+  1. Google - in progress
-  2. Facebook
+  2. Facebook - if we have time
-  3. Email
+  3. Email - done

  # User Profile
  1. Icon
- 2. Nickname
+ 2. Nickname = email
  3. List of games:
     * which user have
     * favourites